-As an academic feminist social psychologist, my research broadly examines the social and psychological causes and consequences of sexism.
-Specifically, I explore how gender intersects with identities such as race and sexual orientation to affect individuals access to and experience with social power in (1) intimate partner relationships and (2) in the workplace.
+As a feminist social psychologist, my research broadly examines the social and psychological causes and consequences of sexism.
+Specifically, I explore how gender intersects with identities such as race, sexual orientation, age, and class to affect individuals access to and experience with social power in (1) intimate partner relationships and (2) in the workplace.

 In my work on intimate partner relationships I address questions such as “how does gender influence power dynamics in heterosexual relationships, such as who has control in early romantic and sexual interactions?” and “how do gender roles relate to dating violence?”
 In my research on the workplace I seek to answer questions like “how do stereotypes about gender and sexuality affect people’s access to power in organizations?” and “how do people decide to disclose stigmatized identities in the workplace, and what are the consequences of disclosure for women and men?”